PS-003R32/Network-Scanner-pico-wh/README.md

 ##  Collaboration

 Maintained by [PS-003R32](https://github.com/PS-003R32).
-Feel free to open Issues or Pull Requests for suggestions or improvements! ;)
+You can open Issues or Pull Requests for suggestions or improvements! ;)

 ---